DameLyngdoh/dl-json-viewer/projects/dl-json-viewer/README.md

 # JSON Viewer for Angular
 A module which renders or displays a JSON object in proper indentation (or beautified form) in an Angular application.

+## Build
+Run `ng build dl-json-viewer` to build the project.
+The build artifacts will be stored in the `projects/dl-json-viewer/dist/` directory.

 ## Installation
 ### NPM